JinAoyama/actionscript_generate_in_vh/README.md

-# High Execution Rate Action Script Generation based on LLM in VirtualHome
+# Automatic Action Scripts Generation to Improve Execution Rate Based on LLM in VirtualHome

 ## jupyter notebook
 1. Perform experiments using Jupyter Notebook.